 The Association for Recorded Sound Collections (ARSC) is a nonprofit organization dedicated to the preservation and study of sound recordings, in all genres of music and speech, in all formats, and from all periods.
-ARSC is unique in bringing together private individuals and institutional professionals—everyone with a serious interest in recorded sound. » learn more
+ARSC is unique in bringing together private individuals and institutional professionals—everyone with a serious interest in recorded sound. » Learn more about ARSC.

-Photos by Mike Biel, Mike Devecka, Cary Ginell, Gerry Szymanski
+Photos by Mike Biel, Mike Devecka, Cary Ginell, Steve Ramm, and Gerry Szymanski

 Slideshow Requires Flash Player

 Save the date for ARSC’s next annual conference, to be held at The Benson, a historic hotel in downtown Portland, Oregon that is within striking distance of several of Portland’s many record stores and Powell’s City of Books.

 The Association for Recorded Sound Collections invites proposals for conference presentations.
 For more information you can view or download our Call for Presentations.
 Please submit your abstract at 53rd Annual ARSC Conference Call for Presentations May 8-11, 2019 in Portland, OR.

 ARSC New York Chapter October Meeting